Globally Convergent Multilevel Training of Deep Residual Networks: Multilevel training - hybrid (stochastic-deterministic) settings

 \subsubsection{Local phase}

 The local phase starts by generating a set of mini-batches~$\{ \D_b \}_{b=1}^{n_e}$, where~${n_e \geq 1}$.
 Samples of each mini-batch~$\D_b$ are extracted from the dataset~$\D$, such that each~$\D_b$ contains~$\text{mbs}_e$ samples.
 Once the mini-batches $\{ \D_b \}_{b=1}^{n_e}$ are created, we construct a set of local optimization problems.
 Each local optimization problem has the same form as the minimization problem~\eqref{eq:discrete_problem}, but the loss function is evaluated using only samples from one mini-batch.
 We denote the sub-sampled objective functions associated with local optimization problems collectively as~$\{ \L_b \}_{b=1}^{n_e}$.
 These local optimization problems are then approximately solved, using one V-cycle of the RMTR method, in a successive manner.
 Thus, the parameters~$\vec{\theta}_{e,b}$, obtained by minimizing~$\L_b$, are used as an initial guess for the minimization of the function~$\L_{b+1}$.
 A local phase terminates once we have iterated over all mini-batches.
-We note that the local phase can be interpreted as one step of a nonlinear block Gauss-Seidel method.